Simulated Slot Machine Rules and Regulations

-Effective January 1, 2011, all owners of more than five simulated slot machines must apply for an annual master license.
+Effective January 1, 2011, all owners of more than five simulated slot machines must apply for an annual master's license.
 All simulated slot machines are exempt from payment of annual amusement device license fees.

-- Registration Tax Due- For calendar year, 2011, this tax is due no later than January 31st, 2011.
-For calendar year 2012 and each subsequent year, this tax is due no later than January 1st of the calendar year.
+- Registration Tax Due- For the calendar year, 2011, this tax is due no later than January 31st, 2011.
+For the calendar year 2012 and each subsequent year, this tax is due no later than January 1st of the calendar year.

 - A quarterly payment plan for the payment of registration taxes is available for any simulated slot machine owner that wishes to make payments in this fashion.
 Payments made through this plan shall be subject to a service charge of $48.

-Anyone who wishes to enroll in quarterly registration tax payment must submit their application, along with their first quarter payment, to the Baltimore City Bureau of Revenue Collections License Unit no later than January 31st, 2011.
+Anyone who wishes to enroll in quarterly registration tax payment must submit their application, along with their first-quarter payment, to the Baltimore City Bureau of Revenue Collections License Unit no later than January 31st, 2011.